 The division of assets is one of the main issues to resolve during a divorce.
+A divorce settlement is likely to be the final stage in your divorce process and marks the point at which both of you have agreed on how to separate your finances and are ready to move on with your lives.
 While there is no one typical divorce settlement, here we look at how a divorce settlement is decided and practical things to consider.

 - How to reach a fair financial divorce settlement